hessu/arduino-powermunin/README.md

 2. Tape the phototransistor tightly in front of the red blinking led of the electricity meter.
-3. Install the blinkcount Arduino code (found in the blinkcount subdirectory) on the Arduino
+3. Install the blinkcount Arduino code (found in the blinkcount subdirectory) on the Arduino.
-4. Observe accumulated counters printed on the USB serial port
+4. Observe accumulated counters printed on the USB serial port.
-5. Run src/powermunind which collects counter increments and dumps them to a state file
+5. Run src/powermunind which collects counter increments and dumps them to a state file.
+Put it in a startup script such as /etc/rc.local so that it starts up after a reboot.
 6. Install src/power_munin munin plugin which gives out the state file to munin.
 Optionally, set some configuration within the script.